jw120/toy-rxjs/README.md

 a sense of time and to schedule actions).
 This also means we do not have the nice marble testing from `RxJs`.

-For all of our tests we compare the result from our toy implementation with the expected result and with the result from running with the full Rxjs library.
+Our tests we compare the result from our toy implementation with the expected result and with the result from running with the full Rxjs library.

 ## Other limitations